 Researchers spend a great deal of time thinking about novel experiments and untapped research questions.
 There is, perhaps, nothing more disappointing than finding that your idea has already been tested and published.
 Now imagine if you discovered the shape of DNA, but didn’t receive any of the credit.

 Rosalind Franklin was an English chemist and X-ray crystallographer who played a critical role in the discovery of DNA’s double helix structure.
 Even though James Watson and Francis Crick is credited most heavily for solving DNA’s molecular structure, Franklin was the first to obtain high-resolution photos of DNA’s ladder-like structure.
 However, before she could pursue her research further, Franklin’s colleague, Maurice Wilkens, revealed her unpublished findings to Watson and Crick and the three men were later awarded the Nobel Prize in Medicine and Physiology for the discovery of the DNA structure.
-Just four years later, Franklin passed away from ovarian cancer at the age of 37, possible due to her work with X-rays.
+Just four years later, Franklin passed away from ovarian cancer at the age of 37, possibly due to her work with X-rays.

 3. Tu Youyou